Executive Director (Founding Team)

 Chief Executive Officer (Founding Team)

 Paul worked as a high school chemistry and physics teacher, and was a science department chair at Urban Prep-Bronzeville High School.
 Following his teaching career, he became an instructional coach and assistant principal at Garcia High School.
-He currently has a role as an Assistant Principal at Walt Disney Elementary, and is pursuing his EdD in Urban Educational Leadership at the University of Illinois in Chicago.
+He currently has a role as an Assistant Principal at Walt Disney Elementary, and earned an EdD in Urban Educational Leadership at the University of Illinois in Chicago.
 Paul believes that empowering and supporting teacher leaders is the clearest path to student growth.

 Chief Operations Officer (Founding Team)